 To truly immerse yourself in this wonderful nation, it is highly worthwhile spending at least a long weekend each in one or two of the many more remote camps and lodges available.

-It is advisable not to visit between March and May, being the height of the wet season with the rains somewhat relentless.
-The remainder of the wetter months usually only present brief showers of little concern.
+It is advisable not to visit between late March and May, being the height of the long wet season with the rains somewhat relentless.
+November is also wet and worth avoiding, though only for a few weeks.
 Temperatures remain comparatively consistent throughout the year.

 Kenya is recognized as one of the very best destinations for game viewing.
 That being the case, you will be in the primed destination to witness many of Africa’s most iconic animals.
 Two times in particular are worth noting: the Great Migration – taking place between July and September – and November to January to enjoy the cute and cuddly newborns gambolling across the plains.